Ruddle/Fomos/README.md

 - Permanent storage (should be easy since virtio is already implemented)
 - Gpu support (virgl wip)
 - Networking
+- A nice abstraction for apps to share data and functionnalities between themselves

 The rest should live in userland.